WeiyingZhao/WeiyingZhao.github.io/_pages/RABASAR1.md

 image is available in figure 6.2(a)).
 Left column : denoised results ; middle column : residual ratio images ; right column : residuals evaluation results with displaying value range [0, 4].
 64 Sentinel-1 images are used.

+This method can highlight the areas, which still contain some texture, in the ratio image between the denoised data and the noisy data.